Torine6/Torine6/README.md

 - 👋 Hi, I’m @Torine6
-- 👀 I’m interested in ...data science
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning ...machine learning
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...software development
+- 💞️ I’m looking to collaborate on data structures and algorithms.
 - 📫 How to reach me ...vicimbuhila2000@gmail.com

 <!---